-- Basically this is an interdisciplinary programme with knowledge of food processing human anatomy, microbiology, biochemistry, and their role in relation to food and health. - The programme provides basic understanding of the correlation between food and health. - The programme provides in depth understanding of the role of food under specific diseased conditions and application of food science in food processing industries. - Students will be able to prepare and deliver effective presentations of technical information to food science and nutrition professionals and to the general public.
+- PO 1 Interdisciplinary Program: Food Science and Nutrition is an interdisciplinary programme imparting knowledge of food science and nutrition, dietetics, food microbiology, food biochemistry, food preservation and processing, human physiology, and their role in relation to food and health. - PO 2.
+In-depth Understanding: It also provides an in-depth understanding of the correlation between food and health, role of food under specific disease conditions and applications of food science in food processing industries. - PO3: Hands-on skills and soft skills training: Students are provided hands-on skill training through laboratory exercises and are enabled to prepare and deliver effective presentations of technical information to food science and nutrition professionals and to the general public.

-Program Specific Outcome:
+Program Specific Outcomes:

-- Apply analytical principles of food and nutrients in diet formulation. - Devise research strategies for empowering and promoting healthy living in the community. - Acquire entrepreneurial skills in the field of food science and nutrition - Develop comprehensive and analytical skills in food industries and health sectors - Gain insight in public health nutrition for employment in State and Central government - Apply knowledge in the field of personalized nutrition with reference to nutrigenetics and nutrigenomics - Comprehend methods of assessing human nutritional requirements, nutritional assessment and diet planning. - Understand the applications of nutritional sciences in clinical interventions, communication for health promotion, food science and processing. - Excel as academicians and research personnel - Acquire skills to undertake systematic research in the area of food science and nutrition. - To generate adequate trained man power to work in food processing and nutraceutical industries, Research and Development of food products, food safety officers, Government sectors like Food Corporation of India, FSSAI etc., they can also become entrepreneur as there is growing demand for processed food.
+- PSO 1 Apply analytical principles of food and nutrients in diet formulation. - PSO 2 Develop comprehensive and analytical skills to work as trained human resource in food industries and health sectors - PSO 3 Gain insight in public health nutrition for employment food as safety officers, Government sectors like FCI, FSSAI etc. - PSO 4 Apply knowledge in the field of personalized nutrition with reference to nutrigenetics and nutrigenomics - PSO 5 Comprehend methods of assessing human nutritional requirements, nutritional assessment and diet planning. - PSO 6 Understand the applications of nutritional sciences in clinical interventions, communication for health promotion, - PSO 7 Acquire skills to work in R&D units of food processing, food products, nutraceuticals and undertake systematic research in the area of food science and nutrition. - PSO 8 Devise research strategies for empowering and promoting healthy living in the community. - PSO 9 Acquire entrepreneurial skills in the field of food science, processed foods and nutrition.